mariodavid/mariodavid.github.io/_posts/2016-01-11-groovify-cuba-app-groovy-overview.md

 Just in case you think i'm kidding: The Unit test in this in this [article](https://www.accelebrate.com/blog/call-pogo-name/) proves that both variants are semantically equivalent.

 Groovy basically has a significant better *signal to noice ratio*.
 I'm not sure, if you noticed it, but there is a little bit of signal in this class.
 It's the method <code>calculateTurnover</code>, which is basically the "business logic" if you will.
-In the Java class this *signal* is very hard to find, since it's just not very visible.
+In the Java class it's very hard to find, because it's just not visible.

 ### The differences of Groovy

 <img style="float:left; padding: 10px; margin-left:-293px;" src="{{site.url}}/images/groovify-cuba-app/groovy-baby2.png">

-When going through the different stuff that is different, we will see the following:
+When comparing both examples, these are some of the things that are different:

 * removed imports, because of more default imports in Groovy
 * removed semicolons where not needed